canada-ca/design-system/common-design-patterns/page-feedback.md

           <img src="/images/page-feedback.png" class="img-responsive" alt="1.
 Initial view of the feedback tool.
 Text version below:" />
           <details>
             <summary class="wb-toggle" data-toggle="{&quot;print&quot;:&quot;on&quot;}">Image description:</summary>
-            <p>On page load, the feedback is located at the bottom of the web page above the date modified.
+            <p class="mrgn-tp-md">On page load, the feedback is located at the bottom of the web page above the date modified.
 A small gray well includes the prompt “Did you find what you were looking for?” followed by buttons for “Yes” and “No”.</p>
           </details>
         </figure>
       </div>